PMR Records: Early years success

-2015–2020
+2015–2021

 In 2015, the management side of PMR counted Two Inch Punch, co-management of Dornik and Jessie Ware among its clients.

 It continued its global partnership with Universal Music Group - with global marketing, sales and distribution services available from the likes of Virgin EMI and Caroline International.

 In 2019, the Parmar brothers were appointed co-presidents of A&R at Virgin EMI (soon to be EMI Records) - defining a new era at the revamped legendary label while retaining ownership and separately running PMR as a partner label of the Universal subsidiary.
 Ben told Music Business Worldwide: “PMR has been an amazing ride so far, but we’re really excited by the prospect of scaling things up as part of a label with the global weight and influence of Virgin EMI.
 Their legacy and Britishness really sang to us and something feels very right about bringing our entrepreneurial spirit, energy and vision to a bigger, frontline operation.”
 Daniel added: “We have always been super ambitious at PMR and the success of Disclosure gave us a taste of how to break an artist globally.
 We’re looking forward to doing even more of that as part of Virgin EMI, bringing everything we’ve learnt building PMR from the ground up to the absolute powerhouse of Universal.”

+While in charge of EMI's domestic artist roster, the Parmars continued developing talent and taking it global, implementing their unique spin into the operation since its relaunch as EMI in 2020.
+In 2021, they achieved success on EMI with TikTok-turned-UK-chart stars A1 x J1 and rising popstar-in-the-making Bree Runway.

-2021: 10 years in business and beyond
+2022: Over a decade in business

 PMR Records retains its reputation as a unique and quintessentially modern British institution that continues to build.
-Over a decade after its formation, independent success and mainstream breakthroughs with the likes of Jessie Ware and Disclosure, the PMR roster boasts some 1 billion streams annually.
-Recently, it refocussed producer/writer/remixer SG Lewis as a headline artist with his record becoming the ninth-biggest debut album on Spotify on launch (and saw 25k tickets sold for his US tour).
-New York’s Amber Mark released her full-length debut via PMR/Interscope to critical acclaim, and Hope Tala is one-to-watch from the UK with international buzz.
+A little over a decade after its formation, independent success and mainstream breakthroughs with the likes of Jessie Ware and Disclosure, the PMR roster boasts some 1 billion streams annually.

+In recent years, it refocused producer/writer/remixer SG Lewis as a headline artist with his record becoming the ninth-biggest debut album on Spotify on launch (and saw 25k tickets sold for his US tour).
+New York's Amber Mark released her full-length debut via PMR/Interscope to critical acclaim, and Hope Tala is one-to-watch from the UK with international buzz - as of summer 2023, they are both working on their next records.

-While in charge of EMI’s domestic artist roster, the Parmars continued to spearhead a refreshed outlook at the label.
-Developing talent and taking it global, they have been integral in implementing their unique spin into the operation since its relaunch as EMI in 2020.
-In 2021, they achieved success on EMI with TikTok-turned-UK-chart stars A1 x J1 and rising popstar-in-the-making Bree Runway.
+Master Peace has supported The Streets and Nova Twins live, the music video for his track ‘Country Life’ won a British Short Film Award, and he is nominated as 'One To Watch in association with BBC Music Introducing' at the 2023 AIM Association of Independent Music Awards.

+In June 2023, Ruti's MixTea_MilkTape! was released, including collaboration with GuiltyBeatz who has worked with the likes of Beyoncé, Tems and Wizkid.